MarekSlenker/vcf_prune/README.md

   -s             subsample polyploid data to create psuedo-diploid data -gz            use if vcfs are gzipped
+  -vcf           if used, pruned VCF files will be printed
 ```
 This script reads each SNP and evaluates if it passed the desired threshold (set by arguments `-m`, `-minf`, and `-maxf`).
 If it does, the SNP is recorded.
 It records each SNP passing threshold within a single window, whose width is set by `-w` argument.
 When passing the window border, the script randomly selects a single SNP for the STRUCTURE file.
 Searching for SNPs continues in the next window.
 Distance in between two windows is set by `-d` argument.